-I am completely self taught on the blogging side.
+I am completely self-taught on the blogging side.
 I started in 2015 with this crazy idea.
 I had an intern for the Summer.
 She helped me get everything organized to launch.
 I didn’t have the hang of it for a while.
-I didn’t know what my audience wanted until I put a lot of different ideas out there and some took off and some didn’t.
+I didn’t know what my audience wanted until I put a lot of different ideas out there some took off and some didn’t.

 The original idea for the blog was to write about my life in Chicago and where I found French influences.
 From how I cooked, dressed, and decorated.

 I took a trip to Paris in October of 2015 and everyone wanted Paris tips.
 I started The Paris Diaries that trip and it took off.
 I realized my readers wanted Paris tips almost more than anything else.
 I had to let the other ideas fall back a bit.